top of page

 Influencing through my job

-Black Lives Matter has strengthened my resolve to contribute positively to an institution that wields huge influence over public opinion – the media.
+Black Lives Matter strengthened my resolve to contribute positively to an institution that wields huge influence over public opinion – the media.